 Wool is a renewable material and at the end of its life cycle it completely degrades in soil (and water), releasing beneficial nutrients.

 Many chemicals used in the production of most mattresses have a harmful impact.
-During manufacture, some affect the health of factory workers, and others are discharged into ecosystems around the plant.
+During manufacture, some affect the health of factory workers, and others are discharged into ecosystems around the planet.
 In our production process, we do not use any toxic materials or chemicals, keeping it clean and healthy.

 HOW TO RECYCLE YOUR OLD MATTRESS?